seL4/sel4runtime/README.md

 auxiliary vectors.
 It then passes the constructed vectors, along with `main`, into `__sel4_start_main` which configures the runtime before starting `main`.

+# Thread-local storage layout

+There are two standard layouts for thread local storage commonly used.
+One where the TLS base address refers to the first address in memory of the region and one where it refers to the address that immediately follows the region.
+Intel's x86_64 and ia32 architectures use the latter method as it aligns with the segmentation view of memory presented by the processor.
+Most other platforms use former method, where the TLS can be said to be 'above' the thread pointer.

+In order to store metadata for the current thread in the same memory allocation as the TLS, the run-time utilises memory on the other side of the thread pointer for it's thread structure.